Steely Dan: Can't Buy a Thrill and Countdown to Ecstasy (1972–1973)

 Sometime after recording Can't Buy a Thrill, Steely Dan wrote and recorded a jingle for Schlitz Beer that was rejected and never aired.
 Long considered lost, it was rediscovered in July 2023 by Cimcie Nichols in the archive of her late father Roger Nichols.
 The 1 minute and 50 second jingle has a distinct Steely Dan sound with layered vocals by Fagen, after a spoken word introduction in Spanish by Baxter (in a squeaky inhaled helium voice), with Fagen speaking an English translation.
 Recording took place in Studio A at The Village in Los Angeles.
 At the session, a photo was taken of Fagen in reindeer sweater and Dias in overalls and sombrero while holding a tank of helium that subsequently appeared on the back cover of Katy Lied.

-Steely Dan's second album, Countdown to Ecstasy, was released in July 1973 but was not as commercially successful as the band's debut album.
+For Steely Dan's second album, Countdown to Ecstasy, Fagen took on all the lead vocals.
+Village Voice rock critic Robert Christgau was pleased with the elevation of Fagen, saying that Palmer "fit in like a cheerleader at a crap game."
+Countdown to Ecstasy was released in July 1973 but was not as commercially successful as the band's debut album.
 Becker and Fagen were unhappy with some of the performances on the record and believed that it sold poorly because it had been recorded hastily on tour.
 The album's singles were "Show Biz Kids" and "My Old School", both of which stayed in the lower half of the Billboard charts, although "My Old School", and to a lesser extent, "Bodhisattva", became FM rock staples in time.
+“My Old School” is a direct homage to events that occurred at Bard College, where Becker and Fagen met.

+Because Fagen was still uncomfortable with singing live, for the tour supporting Countdown to Ecstasy vocalist-percussionist Royce Jones was brought on as a touring member and sang lead on several of the songs.